Ballari

-Ballari, officially Bellary, in the eponymous Ballari district, is a city in the state of Karnataka, India.
+Ballari (formerly Bellary) is a city in the Ballari district in state of Karnataka, India.

+Ballari houses many steel plants such as JSW Vijayanagar, one of the largest in Asia.
+Ballari district is also known as the ‘Steel city of South India’.
+Ballari is also the headquarters for Karnataka Gramina Bank which almost has more than 1100 + branches in Karnataka.

 History

 Ballari was a part of Rayalaseema (Ceded Districts) which was part of Madras Presidency till 1 November 1956.

 The Ballari city municipal council was upgraded to a city corporation in 2004.

-The Union Ministry of Home Affairs of the Government of India approved a proposal to rename the city in October 2014 and Ballari was renamed to "Ballari" on 1 November 2014.
+The Union Ministry of Home Affairs of the Government of India approved a proposal to rename the city in October 2014 and Bellary was renamed to "Ballari" on 1 November 2014.

 Geography

-Ballari is located at 15.15°N 76.93°E. The city stands in the midst of a wide, level plain of black cotton soil.

-Granite rocks and hills form a prominent feature of Ballari.
+Ballari is located at 15.15°N 76.93°E. The city stands in the midst of a wide, level plain of black cotton soil.Granite rocks and hills form a prominent feature of Ballari.
 The city is spread mainly around two hills of granite composition, the Ballari Hill and the Kumbara Gudda.

 Ballari Hill has a circumference of nearly 2 mi and a height of 480 ft.
 The length of this rock from north-east to south-west is about 1150 ft.
 To the east and south lies an irregular heap of boulders, to the west there is an unbroken monolith, and the north is walled by bare, rugged ridges.

 Kumbara Gudda looks like the profile of a human face from the south-east.
 It is also known as Face Hill.

 Climate

+The climate is a hot semi arid one (BSh), primarily due to the rain shadow effect of the Western Ghats, but monsoons still influence the weather here, with light rain throughout the year, and a slight increase during the summer and autumn.